The General Data Protection Regulation (GDPR) 25th May 2018.

 - Bank Details

-To attend in Hack Ballet classes, participants/members/parents/guardians must agree to some processing of their personal data.
+To participate in Hack Ballet activities, participants/members/parents/guardians must agree to some processing of their personal data.
 This is due to Legitimate Interests : GDPR Article 6(1)(f), Legal Obligation GDPR Article 6(1)(c), Contract – Article 6(1)(b) and/or Consent – Article 6(1)(a).

 This means that the legal basis of our holding your personal data is for a legitimate interest.

 Enrolment and personal information of students and members is stored on an encrypted server with controlled access to only designated members of management staff.